wootencl/apidocs-v4/source/includes/_plans.md

 ```
 *Available modes of operation: real-time*

-The Plans resource provides access to information about insurance plans.
+The Plans endpoint provides access to information about insurance plans.

-Available Plans Endpoints:
+Currently, the plans returned are those available through the federal exchange.
+Additional plans may be added later.

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------